The Saimaa Cycle Tour is a 300 kilometre road cycling challenge set amidst the lakes and forests of northern Finland.

 The experience of riding through the midnight sun is incredible.
 It’s something everyone should try at least once in their lifetime.

 The Pistohiekka Esker is also a big highlight.
 The road is maybe three or four metres wide and have the lake on both sides.
-The road goes through the lake, it’s not a man-made bridge, it’s natural, so it’s very special.
+The road goes through the lake, via this esker that creates a natural bridge, so it’s very special.

 Lots of participants mentioned the wildlife they saw on the route – foxes, elk…!
 These kind of experiences are unforgettable.